 With global energy demand for both fossil fuels and renewables projected to grow over the next few decades, the responsible producer and exporter of energy that Canada is should be the one to take up as much market share as possible.

 Currently our country cannot get its oil to world markets other than the United States, allowing our closest ally (but also our largest competitor on the global oil and gas market) to buy Canadian crude at rates that are lower than what the standard world barrel is traded for.

 The World Needs More Canadian Energy, Not Less

-Most investors today consider environmental, social and governance (ESG) criteria when making decisions on where to put their money.
-As a matter of fact, in 2018 over 80% of the world’s largest corporations adhered to GRI standards (closely aligned with ESG criteria) in some way or another, taking very seriously four main factors: treatment of workers, company image and innovation, supply chain management and climate change.
+Most investors today consider environmental, social and governance (ESG) criteria when making decisions on where to invest their money.
+As a matter of fact, in 2018 over 80% of the world’s largest corporations adhered to GRI standards (closely aligned with ESG criteria) in some way or another, taking very seriously four main factors:

 Canada takes ESG investor criteria to heart not just in the oil and gas sector, but in all industries across the country.
-Here’s more than 60 statistics showing exactly how Canada is already a leader in labour standards, environmental protection, clean technology and innovation and regulation via renewable energy.
+Here’s more than 60 statistics showing exactly how Canada is already a leader in labour standards, environmental protection, clean technology and innovation and regulation.

 As the sixth most “democratic” nation on the planet, Canadians need to start asking why so much capital investment and investor confidence has fled our country.
-Why is Canada one of the only top global oil producers and exporters introducing strangulating regulations, which quite frankly are choking the remaining life out of one of our nation’s most economically vital industries?
+Why is Canada one of the only top global oil exporters introducing strangulating regulations which are choking the remaining life out of one of our nation’s most economically vital industries?